osrf/ros2multirobotbook/src/ros2_cli.md

   record  ros2 bag record
 ```

-As you can see there are three sub commands, record, play, and info.
-In this
+As you can see there are three sub commands, `record`, `play`, and `info`.
+With these
-command you can record a bag file, find information about a bag file, and then
+commands you can record a bag file, play/replay a file you've recorded, and find information about a bag file.
-play/replay the file you just recorded.

-Let's try recording our first bag file to do this we'll need three terminals all
+Let's try recording our first bag file.
+To do this we'll need three terminals all
 running ROS.
 The first terminal should already have our turtlesim running.
 If it
 isn't running you can restart it with `ros2 run turtlesim turtlesim_node`.
 Next
 you'll need to start the `draw_square` demo again to get the default turtle